AlexisCastro12/Eyes-Movement/README.md

 The main objective of this project is to learn how to manipulate the DOM of a web application.
 Also, its purpose is to handle events such as the movement of the pointer on the browser window.
 In the first instance, the application has fulfilled its objective, however, it is still possible to make improvements to complement it, such as:

-:pushpin: Allow the user to switch from the pointer image.
+:pushpin: Allow the user to change the pointer image.

 :pushpin: Improve the UI by delimiting the character's face and body, allowing only that region to change color, leaving the background with other color characteristics or an image.